 the position to insert the element (insert only).

-If it's required, the orientation of a toolbar and its style can
+If it's required, the orientation of a toolbar and its style can be changed on the fly using the following functions:

 $toolbar->set_orientation( $orientation );